 Because our stockholders do not have cumulative voting rights, stockholders holding a majority of the voting power of our shares of common stock will be able to elect all of our Directors.
-Our amended and restated certificate of incorporation and amended and restated by laws to be effective on the completion of this offering
+Our amended and restated certificate of incorporation and amended and restated bylaws to be effective on the completion of this offering

-Our amended and restated certificate of incorporation to be effective on the completion of this offering will further provide for a dual-class common stock structure, which provides our current investors, officers and employees with control over all matters requiring stockholder approval, including the election of directors and significant corporate transactions, such as a merger or other sale of our company or its assets.
+Our amended and restated certificate of incorporation to be effective on the completion of this offering will further provide for a dual-class common stock structure, which provides our current shareholder and our Chairman, President and Chief Executive Officer, David Gladstone, with control over all matters requiring stockholder approval, including the election of directors and significant corporate transactions, such as a merger or other sale of our company or its assets.